DannyyyOnGit/Phase-Shift-Themes/Development/Rock Band 3 (Updated)/README RB3.txt

 Theme Details
 ================
-Rock Band 3 Theme for Phase Shift (Steam Edition) Created by: JD2504 (Contributions: Bluzer, Tarmac and oddbrother) Updated by: TheRealDannyyy
+Rock Band 3 Theme for Phase Shift (Steam Edition) Created by: JD2504 (Contributions: Bluzer, Tarmac, oddbrother and Matt) Updated by: TheRealDannyyy
 Copyright: Harmonix, Rock Band 3 and all related titles and logos are trademarks of Harmonix Music Systems, Inc. All other marks are the property of their respective owners.
 Bug Reports: https://github.com/TheRealDannyyy/Phase-Shift-Theme-Ports/issues